KReguieg/intern-log-template/README.md

     - We can render blender models into VR Devices directly to see the preview.
     - Following are the simple steps as to how that feature can be enabled
         1. Edit -> Preferences -> Add-ons
-        2. Search for VR and ☑ check the box for "3D View: VR Scene Inspection"
+        2. Search for VR and ☑ check the box for "3D View: VR Scene Inspection”.
         3. In 3D View , select View tab and choose your VR Camera
         4. In 3D View , select VR tab and click on Start VR Session